Ask a COVID-19 Question

 - Government of Malta Ministry of Health Novel Coronavirus page.

-- Took book a swab test, call the Malta government COVID-19 helpline at 111.
+- To book a swab test, call the Malta government COVID-19 helpline at 111.

 - Call the Malta Department of Public Health Disease Surveillance Unit at +356-2132-4086 if you believe you have contracted COVID-19.